-Table of Contents About Version 2.0, October 2020 3 List of Tables 7 List of Figures 8 High Conservation Values - Executive Summary 9 Overview of HCV Assessment 14 Purpose & Method Overview of Engagement 16 17 The Al-Pac FMA Forest Description 24 Phase 1: Process for assessing for the presence of HCV attributes 26 Category 1) Forest areas containing globally, nationally or regionally significant concentrations of biodiversity values.
+About Version 2.0, October 2020 3 List of Tables 7 List of Figures 8 High Conservation Values - Executive Summary 9 Overview of HCV Assessment 14 Purpose & Method Overview of Engagement 16 17 The AI-Pac FMA Forest Description 24 Phase 1: Process for assessing for the presence of HCV attributes 26 Category 1) Forest areas containing globally, nationally or regionally significant concentrations of biodiversity values.
 1) Does the forest contain species at risk or potential habitat of species at risk as listed by international, national or territorial/provincial authorities?
-2) Does the forest contain a globally, nationally or regionally significant concentration of endemic species?
-3) Does the forest include critical habitat containing globally, nationally or regional significant seasonal concentrations of species (one or several species e.g. concentrations of wildlife in breeding sites, wintering sites, migration sites, migration routes or corridors - latitudinal as well as altitudinal)?
-4) Does the forest contain critical habitat for regionally significant species (e.g. species representative of habitat types naturally occurring in the management unifocal species, species declining regionally)?
-5) Does the forest support concentrations of species at the edge of their natural ranges or outlier populations?
-6) Does the forest lie within, adjacent to, or contain a conservation area: a) designated by an international authority; b) legally designated or proposed by relevant federal/provincial legislative body; c) identified in regional land use plans or conservation plans.
-27 ation 34 ally ion 35 Category 2) Forest areas containing globally, regionally, or nationally significant large landscape level forests, contained within, or containing the management to where viable populations of most if not all naturally occurring species exist in natural patterns of distribution and abundance.
+2) Does the forest contain a globally, nationally or regionally significant concentrat of endemic species?
+3) Does the forest include critical habitat containing globally, nationally or regionally significant seasonal concentrations of species (one or several species e.g. concentrations of wildlife in breeding sites, wintering sites, migration sites, migration routes or corridors - latitudinal as well as altitudinal)?
+4) Does the forest contain critical habitat for regionally significant species (e.g. species representative of habitat types naturally occurring in the management unit focal species, species declining regionally)?
+5) Does the forest lie within, adjacent to, or contain a conservation area: a) designated by an international authority; b) legally designated or proposed by relevant federal/provincial legislative body; c) identified in regional land use plans or conservation plans.
+34 ly on 35 Category 2) Forest areas containing globally, regionally, or nationally significant large landscape level forests, contained within, or containing the management un where viable populations of most if not all naturally occurring species exist in natural patterns of distribution and abundance.
 7) Does the forest constitute or form part of a globally, nationally or regionally significant forest landscape that includes populations of most native species?
 Category 3) Forest areas that are in or contain rare, threatened or endangered ecosystems.
 8) Does the forest contain naturally rare ecosystem types?
 9) Are there ecosystem types within the forest or ecoregion that have significantly declined?
-10) Are large landscape level forests (i.e. large unfragmented forests) rare or abs in the forest or ecoregion?
-11) Are there nationally/regionally significant diverse or unique forest ecosystems 54 sent 55 s?
-55 Category 4) Forest areas that provide basic services of nature in critical situatio (e.g. watershed protection, erosion control). ns 56
+10) Are large landscape level forests (i.e. large unfragmented forests) rare or abselin the forest or ecoregion?
+11) Are there nationally/regionally significant diverse or unique forest ecosystems?
+50 50 52 54 54 55 254 Cotogony (1) Forest evens that provide basis convises of potyme in critical situation 56

+Category 4) Forest areas that provide basic services of nature in critical situations (e.g. watershed protection, erosion control).
+56